mupif/mupif/doc/source/userman.rst

 Setup
 ~~~~~~~~~~~~

-Setting up the VPN is generally more difficult than ssh tunnels.
-It
+.. todo:: Update to Wireguard instead of OpenVPN

-comprises the following:
+Setting up the VPN comprises the following:

 -  Communication ports reachable by all clients must be set up as a part
    of the infrastructure (usually on a static & public IP address); this